keyosh0121/coffee_ec/README.md

 # coffee_ec

- - a mock ec site to test EC service development

 this tutorial product contains thinking and learning process of following knowledges :
  - Vue Unit testing with Jest, nuxt